revolunet/sublimetext-markdown-preview/README.md

 **NOTE:** If you choose the GitHub API for conversion (set parser: github in your settings), your code will be sent through https to github for live conversion.
 You'll have [Github flavored markdown][6], syntax highlighting and EMOJI support for free :heart: :octocat: :gift:.
 If you make more than 60 calls a day, be sure to set your GitHub API key in the settings :)

 **LINUX users:** If you want to use GitHub API for conversion, you'll need to have a custom Python install that includes python-ssl as its not built in the Sublime Text 2 Linux package. see [@dusteye comment][8].
-If you use a custom window manager, also be sure to set a `BROWSER` environnement variable. see [@PPvG comments][9]
+If you use a custom window manager, also be sure to set a `BROWSER` environment variable. see [@PPvG comments][9]

 ## Features :

- - Markdown preivew using the [Python-markdown][10] or the Github API just choose select the build commands.
+ - Markdown preview using the [Python-markdown][10] or the Github API just choose select the build commands.
  - Build markdown file using Sublime Text build system.
 The build parser are config via the `"parser"` config.
  - Browser preview auto reload on save if you have the [ST2 LiveReload plugin][7] installed.
  - Builtin parser : supports `abbr`, `attr_list`, `def_list`, `fenced_code`, `footnotes`, `tables`, `smart_strong` and `toc` markdown extensions.